+1.7.3 Reverse VAT

-1.7.3 Reverse charge on services supplied to registered suppliers in Zambia by non-resident suppliers etc., rendered by non-resident suppliers where the non-resident supplier does not appoint a tax agent.
+• Reverse VAT is charged on services rendered by non-resident suppliers where the non-resident supplier does not appoint a tax agent in Zambia.
 The purpose is to promote equity and fairness between the non-resident suppliers and the local suppliers.

-Reverse VAT is charged on the supply of services, including consultancy, research, advertising, management fees, royalties,
+Examples of imported services include; consultancy, research, advertising, management fees, royalties, etc.,